buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcSpace.md

 * ELEMENT = space
 * PARTIAL = partial space

-> NOTE&nbsp; View definitions and implementation agreements may restrict spaces with _CompositionType_=ELEMENT to be non-overlapping.
+> NOTE  View definitions and implementation agreements may restrict spaces with _CompositionType_=ELEMENT to be non-overlapping.

 The _IfcSpace_ is used to build the spatial structure of a building (that serves as the primary project breakdown and is required to be hierarchical).
 The spatial structure elements are linked together by using the objectified relationship _IfcRelAggregates_.

 Figure 1 shows the _IfcSpace_ as part of the spatial structure.
 It also serves as the spatial container for space related elements.

-> NOTE&nbsp; Detailed requirements on mandatory element containment and placement structure relationships are given in view definitions and implementer agreements.
+> NOTE  Detailed requirements on mandatory element containment and placement structure relationships are given in view definitions and implementer agreements.

 !["spatial structure"](../../../../figures/ifcspace-spatialstructure.png "Figure 1 &mdash; Space composition")